lipskiyp/fastapi_template/README.md

 NB Ensure POSTGRESQL_HOST=host.docker.internal in ./envs/.production/.messenger if PostgreSQL is running on localhost.

-If launched successfully SwaggerUI documentation should become available at: `http://localhost:8080/docs`
+If launched successfully Swagger UI documentation should become available at: `http://localhost:8080/docs`

+API endpoints can be interacted with via `http://localhost:8080/api/` URLs.

 ## Files Overview

 API implementation can be found inside /messenger:

-- Core app functionality, including all of the base classes (e.g. base database controller and repository), can be found in /messenger/core.
+- /messenger/core - Core app functionality, including all of the base classes (e.g. base database controller and repository).
-- Main app logic can be found in /messenger/app/.
+- /messenger/app/ - App logic with specific class implementations (e.g. User database controller and repository).
-- FastAPI API routers, including all of the API endpoints, can be found in /messenger/routers/.
+- /messenger/routers/ - FastAPI API routers with all of the API endpoints.

+- /alembic - Alembic configuration files and migration files.

+- /compose/production/messenger - Production Docker files with entrypoint and start command scripts.

 ## Architecture Overview

 The backend implements a variation of an MVC architecture:

-- Models represent various data structures (e.g. users and messages).
+- SQLAlchemy ORM models represent various data structures (e.g. users and messages).
-- Routers act as API client interfaces (i.e. views).
+- FastAPI Routers act as the main client API interface (i.e. views).
-- Controllers implement high-level data business logic.
+- Database Controllers implement high-level data business logic.
-- Controller Services implement high-level cross-controller data business logic.
+- Database Controller Services implement high-level cross-controller data business logic.
-- Repositories handle low-level data access and operations.
+- Database Repositories handle low-level data access and operations.

 ## ORM Models Overview

-Three SQLAlchemy ORM models have been implemented to represent: User, Message and Thread.
+Three SQLAlchemy ORM models have been implemented to represent: Users, Messages and Threads.

 - User and Thread have many-to-many relationship expressed via users_and_threads association table.
 - User and Message have one-to-many relationship.